gaultier/libprom/README.md

 ## Differences with the official Prometheus implemention

 - Libprom does not sort labels within a metric
 - Prometheus post-processes the metrics after parsing them to check if the metric name in a `TYPE` or `HELP` comment matches the metric name in the following metric line, or the group of metrics in case of a histogram or summary.
+Libprom does not do any post-processing.

 ## Error handling